All Episodes

 The Democrat campaign wanted this to be said.

-We're gonna go reverse order.
+We're going to go reverse order.

 Here is Ann Romney again this morning on Fox with Martha McCallum.